Home Blood Pressure Monitoring: How to Measure It Properly, What Readings Mean and When to Get Help

 If stroke prevention is on your mind, our guide to stroke symptoms and TIA explains what urgent warning signs look like and why rapid action matters.

-How home blood pressure monitoring fits into overall cardiovascular risk
+How blood pressure fits into overall cardiovascular risk

 Blood pressure does not exist in isolation.
 A home reading becomes much more meaningful when looked at alongside: